unknownbulgarian/Street-Date-Web/street/README.md

 - You can share your finished Games

--You are able to remove comments from your published Posts
+- You are able to remove comments from your published Posts

--You are able to remove your published Post
+- You are able to remove your published Post

 - You are able to change the Post Title